 CHD 203.
-Children's Literature and Language Development (3-0-3)
+Children's Literature and Language Development (3-0-3) Prerequisite: As determined by college.

 This course surveys appropriate literature and language arts activities designed to enhance young children's speaking, listening, pre-reading and writing skills.
 Emphasis is placed on developmental appropriateness as related to language.
 Upon completion, students should be able to create, evaluate and demonstrate activities which support a language-rich environment for young children.
 Code C